vector-of-bool/vector-of-bool.github.io/_drafts/cm_resources.md

 The final step will be to generate some code to actually access the resource files at runtime.
-We can do this by generating a simple C++ file for the library which references each file by name and the corrsponding symbol names.
+We can do this by generating a simple C++ file for the library which references each file by name and the corresponding symbol names.
 This will require that we slightly modify just about everything we've done at least a little bit.
 For this simple use case, we can maintain a single global lookup table for all the resources that are loaded at runtime.
 Here's what